 In warm yoga sessions, ambient temperature, heat, and humidity are set to replicate the tropical Indian climate.
-With the introduction of hot yoga, the efficiency and results of practicing yoga in colder countries have increased considerably.
+With the introduction of hot yoga, the efficiency and results of practising yoga in colder countries have increased considerably.

-It is recommended for those who want to do yoga specifically to lose weight but can be practice by practically anyone.
+It is recommended for those who want to do yoga specifically to lose weight but can be practiced by practically anyone.
 However, hot yoga involves doing 26 asanas in a heated room, which requires a certain level of physical fitness and heat tolerance.

 Bikram Yoga may not be the style for you if you tend to dehydrate easily, because most Hot Yoga instructors do not allow students to stop drinking and rehydrate whenever they want.
 Some set deadlines for “water breaks” to maximize training results.

-1. Increase blood circulation
+1. Increase Blood Circulation

 It works out by increasing a person’s body temperature.
 In this way, stretching the muscle becomes easier.
 With rapid body warming and easy muscle stretching, you can safely enter all yoga positions.